MISSION AND VISION STATEMENTS

 Slide Projector: 7 days.

-Videos and DVDs are nonrenewable.
+Entertainment DVDs are nonrenewable.

 The Director may establish the loan period for special collections and materials that are temporarily in great demand.